 A police officer is someone you can always trust when you need help or in any emergency.

-Today I'm here to talk about how to stay safe at all times and how to use your senses.
+Today I'm here to talk about how your 6 senses help you stay safe at all times.
 My friend Rocket will also help.